olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

   </tbody>
 </table>

-Note that R9M module cannot connect with mLRS boards which support 868/915 MHz and use the SX126x LoRa chipset.
+Note: The R9M module cannot connect with mLRS boards which support 868/915 MHz and use the SX126x LoRa chipset.
 This is because R9 hardware uses the SX127x LoRa chipset, which is incompatible with the SF6 spreading factor used by the mLRS 19 Hz mode.
 In addition, the SX127x does not support the SF5 spreading factor which is used for the mLRS 31 Hz mode.
+The R9M module is compatible with all ELRS 868/915 MHz receivers as they share the SX127x LoRa chipset.

 ## R9M Tx Module ##